-Shaul Kelner offered a viewpoint on the Tree of Life synagogue attack many people had not considered, in that it was more of a political crime than a hate crime.
+Shaul Kelner offered a viewpoint on the Tree of Life synagogue attack in the Squirrel Hill neighborhood of Pittsburgh, Pa. on Oct.
+27, 2018, which many people had not considered, in that it was more of a political crime than a hate crime.

 “The perpetrators had a vision of America as a white nation,” Kelner said.
 “They see Jews as not white.
 They see Jews as threats to their political vision of America as a white nation.
 They march, saying ‘Jews will not replace us.’”